CHEM ENG 7038 - Process Plant Safety & Risk Assessment

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Distinguish the typical sources of risk in a process plant by hazard identification and examination of case studies; 2 Assess the severity of the consequences of incidents; 3 Undertake a Hazard and Operability Study (HAZOP); 4 Explain the legal framework controlling process plant safety in industrialised countries; and 5 Demonstrate how the root cause of incidents can be investigated and analysed and the various human and technical aspects of such causes.
+1 Understand the typical sources of risk in a process plant by hazard identification and examination of case studies; 2 Develop skills in the assessment of the severity of the consequences of incidents; 3 Understand how to undertake a Hazard and Operability Study (HAZOP); 4 Understand the legal framework controlling process plant safety in industrialised countries; and 5 Understand how the root cause of incidents can be investigated and analysed and the various human and technical aspects of such causes.

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.